symphorien/nix-du/README.md

 ```
 nix-du -n=50 | tred | dot -Tsvg > store.svg
 ```
-Note that with `-n` some roots are kept even if they are not heavy enough.
+Note that with these options
+* some roots are kept even if they are not heavy enough.

-With both filtering methods, the size of nodes becomes an approximation, so don't be surprised if removing a 500MB root only saves 450MB.
+* the size of nodes becomes an approximation, so don't be surprised if removing a 500MB root only saves 450MB.

 ### What element of my profile is taking space ?